magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 has obstructions, then we say it knows through ignorance.
 It knows wrongly and it sees wrongly.
 Knowing wrongly and seeing wrongly, or knowing and seeing rightly, is just a single awareness.
-We call it wrong view and but it’s just one thing.
+We call it wrong view and right view but it’s just one thing.
 Right and wrong both arise from this one place.
 When there is wrong knowledge we say that ignorance conceals the truth.
 When there is wrong knowledge then there is wrong view, wrong intention, wrong action, wrong livelihood – everything is wrong!
 And on the other hand the path of right practice is born in this same place.
 When there is right then the wrong disappears.

 The Buddha practised enduring many hardships and torturing himself with fasting and so on, but he investigated deeply into his mind until